How Did Gilmore Girls Become About The Gilmore Boys?

 We are still conditioned to view women through the lens of who they’re dating.

-In the 20 years since Gilmore Girls first premiered on the WB, a fierce debate has dominated much of the show’s discourse — one that, ironically, has little to do with Rory (Alexis Bledel) or Lorelai (Lauren Graham) Gilmore, the mother-daughter team at the center of the series.
+In the 20 years since Gilmore Girls first premiered, a fierce debate has dominated much of the show’s discourse — one that, ironically, has little to do with Rory (Alexis Bledel) or Lorelai (Lauren Graham) Gilmore, the mother-daughter team at the centre of the series.
 Which of Rory’s three main boyfriends over the course of Gilmore Girls’ seven seasons — Dean, Jess, or Logan — was the best?

 It’s almost a personality test at this point — each of the three loves of Rory’s early life are so different that they have come to represent different archetypes of the different kinds of guys that women tend to date.
 Revealing which one you prefer tends to say more about you than it necessarily does about the youngest Gilmore.